Custody & Access

 • has threatened or tried to take the child away from the other parent.

-The person who supervises might be a relative, a friend, a social worker, a worker at a supervised access centre, or a children’s aid worker.
+The person who supervises might be a relative, a friend, a social worker, a worker at a supervised access center, or a children’s aid worker.

-In the most extreme cases, a parent might not have any access to their child.
+In the most extreme cases, a parent might not have any parenting time with their child.
 For example, this could happen when serious child neglect or abuse has been proven, or where a child’s safety cannot be protected.